Bit-Nation/BITNATION-Constitution/README.md

 ## 2.4 Laws

-We practice a Polylegal system, meaning people are free to choose the code of law of their preference, whether that’s Common Law, Sharia Law, Ciwil Law, Pashtunwali, or whatever it may be.
+We practice a Polylegal system, meaning people are free to choose the code of law of their preference, whether that’s Common Law, Sharia Law, Civil Law, Pashtunwali, or whatever it may be.
 People are also free to create new individual laws, or new codes of law.

 Laws can be refereed to, or coded into agreements.